 Salary and Career Outlook for Advertising Sales Agents

-The BLS reports a median annual wage of $48,490 for advertising sales agents as of May 2015.
-The profession's highest-paying industries at that time were computer systems design, the motion picture and video industries and promotion of performing arts and sports.
-The BLS expects to see a 3% decline in employment for advertising sales agents from 2014 to 2024.
+The BLS reports a median annual wage of $51,740 for advertising sales agents as of May 2018.
+The profession's highest-paying industries at that time were civic and social organizations, the wholesale electronic markets and agents and brokers and the motion picture and video industries.
+The BLS expects to see a 2% decline in employment for advertising sales agents from 2018 to 2028.

 Public Relations Specialist

 Public relations specialists work to shape the way the public perceives the image and business practices of a company, organization, government body or public figure.
 They prepare statements and provide the media with information through brochures, press releases, publications and other promotional materials about the client.
 They could also write copy, speeches and public announcements for a client to convey to consumers and the media.